KennethDyerHill/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    An object representation of the html elements of a webpage.
 2. What is an event?
+    Every interaction a user has with a site.
 3. What is an event listener?
+    Something that allows us to do an action when an event happens.
 4. Why would we convert a NodeList into an Array?
+    So that we can use the array methods to iterate.
 5. What is a component?
+    Reusable pieces of code that can be used to build elements sharing functionality and styling.
 ### Git Set up

 * [x] Fork the project into your GitHub user account